 Awarded the MacArthur “Genius” Fellowship, twice the National Book Critics’ Circle Award (in 1984 and 1997), the Yale Series of Younger Poets in 1973, and the 2014 Wallace Stevens Award.
 Robert Hass is a professor of English at UC Berkeley.

 Meg Tyler is Associate Professor of Humanities at Boston University and Chair of the Institute for the Study of Irish Culture.
 She writes about contemporary Irish and American poetry.
 Her publications include a book on Seamus Heaney (Routledge 2005), a chapbook of poems (Poor Earth, Finishing Line Poems, 2014).
 Her essays and poems have been published in Literary Imagination, Kenyon Review and AGNI, among other journals.
 She was the 2012 Fulbright Visiting Professor of Humanities and Social Sciences at the University of Innsbruck.

 In the Spirit of Room 222

-At Boston University in the late 1950s, Robert Lowell led a workshop whose students included three younger writers: George Starbuck, Anne Sexton and Sylvia Plath.
-This legendary group gathered in the same small, corner classroom where creative writing classes continue to meet.
-The Robert Lowell Memorial Lectures celebrate this legacy, and the thriving community of writers, teachers and students at the University, by bringing a distinguished poet to campus each semester to read alongside a recent graduate of the program.
+In the late 1950s, Robert Lowell led a workshop whose students included three younger writers: George Starbuck, Anne Sexton, and Sylvia Plath.
+This legendary group gathered in the same small, corner classroom where our creative writing workshops continue to meet.
+The Robert Lowell Memorial Lectures celebrate this legacy, and the thriving community of writers, teachers and students at Boston University, by bringing a distinguished poet to campus each semester to read alongside a recent graduate of the program.

-Please click the photos below to view videos of our recent readings.
+Please click the photos below to view more information about our recent readings.
 Thank you for visiting!